-On 13 February 2020, the Grand Chamber of the European Court of Human Rights (GC) published its judgment in the case of N.D and N.T v Spain concerning the immediate return of the two men to Morocco after attempting to cross the border of the Melilla enclave.
+On 13 February 2020, the Grand Chamber of the European Court of Human Rights (GC) published its judgment in the case of N.D and N.T v Spain concerning the immediate return of the two men to Morocco after attempting to cross the border of the Melilla enclave, overturning the 2017 judgment.
 The GC addressed whether the removal of the applicants amounted to an expulsion or ‘non-admission’ of entry.
 It interpreted expulsion in the generic sense, consistent with previous findings, to mean any forcible removal irrespective of, inter alia, the lawfulness of an applicant’s stay.
 Indeed, a collective expulsion is characterised as an absence of a reasonable and objective examination of each applicant’s particular case.
 In the present case, both requirements were satisfied.

 Moreover, the GC was not convinced that the State had failed to provide a genuine and effective access to means of legal entry, and concluded that the applicants had in fact placed themselves in jeopardy by participating in storming the border rather than using the existing procedures.
 In particular, the GC observed that the applicants could have applied for visas or for international protection at a border crossing point.
 It concluded that the applicants’ expulsions did not violate Article 4 Protocol 4.
 However, it added that this finding does not alter the broad consensus within the international community regarding the obligation for States to protect their borders in a manner compliant with Convention rights, highlighting in particular the principle of non-refoulement.